How do I get my baby to sleep?

 These are the most important factors that will affect a baby or toddler's ability to settle easily and sleep well so read on to find out more!

 - If your baby is not settling well, look at the length of their awake time and possibly extend or reduce it.
-You can experiment with this every few days until you get it right, or click here for help getting your baby's awake times right for their age.
+You can experiment with this every few days until you get it right, or take away the guesswork by following the age-specific sleep schedules in our Little Ones App.

-Babies can get overstimulated very easily and some wind-down time before a nap is important to let your baby get in the zone for sleep.
-This, as part of a naptime or bedtime routine, will also signal to your baby that sleep is approaching and act as a sleep cue in their day.
+Babies can get overstimulated very easily, so some wind-down time before a nap is important to let your baby get in the zone for sleep.
+This, as part of a nap routine or bedtime routine, will also signal to your baby that sleep is approaching and act as a sleep cue in their day.
 For winding down, you could cuddle and sing to your baby, read a story, talk quietly to your baby while cuddling them in a dimly lit room.

 - Create and implement a wind-down routine, a longer one for bedtime in the evening and a shorter one for before naps.